BryceTant/About-Me/README.md

 # About Me

- A webpage to learn about me, stylized with a vertical slider layout
+A webpage to learn more about me, stylized with a vertical slider